shimaore/black-metal/tagged.coffee.md

         presenting = yield call.presenting()

-        if presenting and not @has_tag 'multi'
+        if presenting and not yield @has_tag 'multi' return false
-          return false

         call.waiting = if presenting then 0 else 1